steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 "prevent" a certain type of error, and add that to the total.
 Newlines, spaces, and tabs do not count, but all other punctuation does.
-If a specific check is language enforced, like F#'s Option or C#'s parameter type enforcement, that is given a -30 to make up for the lack of unit tests and code exercising needed to run that "path".
-Do not count import lines either, as the importing the module will have a negligible effect on the code size and complexity.
+If a specific check is language enforced, like F#'s Option or C#'s parameter type enforcement, that is given a (default) -30 to make up for the lack of unit tests and code exercising needed to run that "path".
+Do not count import lines for libraries, as the importing the module will have a negligible effect on the code size and complexity.

-If there is a safety feature that is not possible to achieve programmatically, we will add +30 for a "every change run and debug to fix" cost, such as C# not having a way to prevent stack overflow exceptions caused by recursion.
+If there is a safety feature that is not possible to achieve programmatically, we will add (a default) +30 for a "every change run and debug to fix" cost, such as Java not having a way to prevent stack overflow exceptions caused by recursion.

     A lower score is "safer", needing less code to achieve the same level of safety.

-For example:

 <div ng-app="TableApp">
 <div ng-controller="TableCtrl">